 In the same way that traditional broadcast channels have schedules and different types of programming for different audiences or times of day, so can your business.
 You don’t necessarily need the same breadth of programmes that they have.
-But it is worth thinking about how your audience interacts with the different marketing video examples that you create or curate.
+But it is worth thinking about how your audience interacts with the different marketing videos that you create or curate.

-A few years ago now the helpful people at YouTube published their guide for content planning.
+A few years ago, YouTube published their guide for content planning.
 This defined three types of video which reflect the different ways audiences access content online.
 They called this structure: Hero, Hub and Hygiene.
 In this blog post we unpack how to make a marketing video that works for YouTube by using how you can use these insights and the basic principles.

 The hero, hub and hygiene/help content structure